tvrindubhargavi/M-S-DHONI--Website/README.md

-# M-S-DHONI--Website
+# MS Dhoni - The Legend 🏏

-A simple HTML website dedicated to MS Dhoni, featuring his career statistics, major achievements, a photo gallery, and a fan club contact form.
+A simple and responsive HTML website dedicated to **Mahendra Singh Dhoni**, showcasing his journey, achievements, and fan community.

+## 🌟 Features

+- **Home Page** — Overview of Dhoni’s life and career.
+- **Career Statistics** — Batting and wicketkeeping stats in all formats.
+- **Major Achievements** — Titles, records, and milestones.
+- **Photo Gallery** — Collection of iconic Dhoni moments.
+- **Fan Club Contact Form** — Connect with other Dhoni fans.

+## 🧰 Technologies Used

+- HTML5
+- CSS3